deep-spin/robust_MT_evaluation/README.md

 ## Citation

-If you found our work/code useful, consider citing our paper:
+If you found our work/code useful, please consider citing our paper:

 ```bibtex
 @article{glushkova2023bleu,